casid/poe-stash-buddy/README.md

 - take a screenshot
   - extract inventory area and offsets into the settings dialog
   - extract stash tab locations for currency types you want to insert
-- optional: ignore inventory slots you don't want to transfer (e.g. portal / wisdom scrolls)
+- optional: ignore inventory slots you don't want to transfer (e.g. the slots you keep portal / wisdom scrolls)

 ## Usage
 - start stash buddy